The Haunted Palace

 The Armory

 Pre-Cascade military hardware.
 Not meant for large platoons, but enough to support several fire squads for on-site security.
 Multiple layers exist—deeper levels would concern most governments and corporations.
+The most dangerous weapons stored there are not known.

 The Bunkers